-GitHub SMS notifications using Twilio · Cloudflare Workers docs
+GitHub SMS notifications using Twilio

 github-sms-notifications directory,

-index.js represents the entry-point to your Cloudflare Workers application.
-We will work here for most of the tutorial.
+index.js represents the entry point to your Cloudflare Workers application.
+You will configure this file for most of the tutorial.

 You will also need a GitHub account and a repository for this tutorial.
-If you don't have either setup, you should create a new GitHub account and create a new repo to follow along to this tutorial.
+If you do not have either setup, create a new GitHub account and create a new repository to continue with this tutorial.

-First, we’ll create a webhook for your repo to post updates to your worker.
-Inside of your worker, we’ll then parse the updates.
-Finally, we’ll send a POST request to Twilio to send a text message to you.
+First, create a webhook for your repository to post updates to your Worker.
+Inside of your Worker, you will then parse the updates.
+Finally, you will send a

-You can reference the finished code on this GitHub repository.
+You can reference the finished code at this GitHub repository.

 Configure GitHub

-The first step is to configure a GitHub webhook to post to our Worker when there is an update to the repo.
+To start, configure a GitHub webhook to post to your Worker when there is an update to the repository:

-Click on the "Settings" tab for your repo and then click on the "Webhooks" page from the list on the left.

-Click "Add webhook" and configure the "Payload URL" with your worker URL.
-You can find your worker URL by setting your account id in the
+/webhookpath on your Worker URL.
+You can find your worker URL by populating your account id in the

-wrangler.toml file and then running "wrangler publish" in your command line to generate a live URL for your Worker.
+wrangler publishin your command line to generate a live URL for your Worker.

-Generate a secret key of your choice and set it as the "Secret".
+In the Secret field, input a secret key of your choice.

-Parsing the Response
+Parsing the response

-With your local environment setup, we will now parse the repo update with your worker.
-If you get stuck, you can refer to the finished index.js.
+With your local environment set up, parse the repository update with your Worker.
+If you experience any difficulty, refer to the finished

 Your generated

-index.js should look like this below:
+index.js should look like this:

 index.js

-* Respond with hello worker text
+/** * Respond with hello worker text * @param {Request} request */

 }

-Let’s start by modifying the starter code to handle a
+Begin by modifying the starter code to handle a

 POST response and renaming the request handler.
-We can use the
+Use the

-request.method property of request to check if the request is a
+Request to check if the request is a

-POST request, and send an error response if incorrect.
-The
+POST request, and send an error response if the request is not a

 simpleResponse function is an easy wrapper for you to respond with requests using your Worker.